raspberrypi/hats/designguide.md

 It may be desirable for a board to have the ability for its EEPROM to be reflashed by an end user, in this case it is recommended to also include a user settable jumper, dip switch or other relatively simple method to short WP to GND and make the EEPROM writable once more.
 At least this way a user has to perform a specific action to make the EEPROM writeable again before being able to re-flash it and a suitable warning process can be put in place to make sure the correct image is used.

-Address pins where present on a device should be set to zero.
+Address pins where present on a device should be set to make sure the EEPROM I2C address is 0x50.
+This usually means tying them all to zero.
 (NB reduced pin count variants of the recommended device – e.g. SOT23-5 package - usually have A[2:0] set to 0 anyway).

 Details of the EEPROM data format can be found in the [EEPROM format specification](eeprom-format.md).
 [Software tools](./eepromutils) are available for creation of valid EEPROM images, to flash an image or read and dump and image to/from an attached ID EEPROM.